deathwatchgaming/Unity-BasicVehiclesControl_ForSyntyHeist/README.md

 * Police Charger (x4) (controller, speedometer, entry) - [Functional]
 * Swat Van (x4) (controller, speedometer, entry) - [Functional]
-* Police Helicopter (x4) (controller) - [Functional] Note: (the helicopter entry scripts that are currently provided are "as is" simply for start point)
+* Police Helicopter (x4) (controller, entry) - [Functional] Note: (the helicopter entry scripts that are currently provided are "as is" simply for start point)

 Other Currently "In Progress" & Not Yet Included:
 --------------------------------------------------

-* Police Helicopter Entry (the helicopter entry scripts that are currently provided are "as is" simply provided as a start point)
-* All Various Vehicle / Scene Setup Documentations (65% Started Though Need To Complete)
+* All Various Vehicle / Scene Setup Documentations (75% Started Though Need To Complete)

 Player Controls: